 Context Bloat in RAG

-Context bloat is non-task prompt overhead that raises token spend without improving user outcomes.
+Context bloat is non-task prompt overhead that raises token spend without improving user outcomes in RAG systems and agent workflows.

-Question: How do I trim context bloat in RAG without hurting answer quality?
+How do I trim context bloat in an agent or RAG workflow without hurting answer quality?

 Formula: candidate_input_tokens = task_tokens + target_non_task_tokens